JamesIves/hlds-docker/README.md

 > [!IMPORTANT]
 > The following steps will not work if you use an ARM architecture system.
 For best results, use a system running x86-64.

-To get started as quickly as possible you can run the following in your terminal.
-Be sure to adjust the image name (`jives/hlds`) so the tag corresponds with the game you want to start the server for.
-Additionally you can adjust the server startup arguments by modifying the `command` property; [for a list of available arguments, visit the Valve Developer Wiki](https://developer.valvesoftware.com/wiki/Half-Life_Dedicated_Server).
+You can run the following in your terminal to get started as quickly as possible.
+Adjust the image name (`jives/hlds`) so the tag corresponds with the game you want to use.
+Additionally, you can adjust the server startup arguments by modifying the `command` property; [for a list of available arguments, visit the Valve Developer Wiki](https://developer.valvesoftware.com/wiki/Half-Life_Dedicated_Server).

 ```bash
 docker run -d \